Politics, Philosophy and Economics - A2010

 All Monash undergraduate courses require you to satisfy English entry requirements in one of the following ways:

-If you do not meet the above English proficiency test scores, consider Monash English Bridging.
-Some Monash courses however do not accept Monash English Bridging.
+If your English test does not meet the above scores you may want to consider Monash English.
+Some Monash courses however do not accept Monash English.

 The English measures outlined above must be completed within 3 years prior to the Monash course commencement date (other time limitations may apply as outlined in the Admission to Coursework Courses and Units Procedure).
 If you have completed several measures of English proficiency over a period of time, the highest valid measure will be accepted.